Aviuz/ECF/README.md

 It was designed for easy building application with multiple commands and low coupling.

-Currently only works on Windows due to `shell32.dll` dependency.

-For some other use cases please look into [Example Project](/source/Example).

 # How to use
 1. Install nuget package [ECF](https://nuget.org/packages/ECF)
 2. Put in your *program.cs* this fragment: